PREP BASKETBALL: ROUNDUP - Armuchee boys fall at Dade County after tough second half

 Armuchee will be back on the road Friday at Gordon Central.

-The Unity Christian boys’ strong start to the season continued on Tuesday night as the Lions overpowered Lyndon Academy on the road in an 86-29 GAPPS region win.
+The Unity Christian boys’ strong start to the season has continued this week as the Lions overpowered Lyndon Academy on the road Tuesday in an 86-29 GAPPS region win before topping Oakwood Christian Academy 69-32 in Chickamauga on Thursday night.

-A total of 13 Unity players scored in the Region I-A/A game, with the Lions (5-1, 2-1) posting 39 points in the third quarter to seal the victory.
+A total of 13 Unity players scored in the Region I-A/A game against Lyndon Academy, with the Lions (6-1, 2-1) posting 39 points in the third quarter to seal the victory.

 Caleb Thompson led Unity with 14 points, while Austin Wilkerson had 12.
 Tahiri Tolbert and Eli Thompson each finished with 10 points.